phamnam2003/challenges/tech/scylladb/README.md

   - `--overprovisioned`: Set to 1 if you are running ScyllaDB on a machine with less than 8GB RAM.
   - `seeds`: IP address of the seed node (only for nodes other than the first one).
   - `--developer-mode`: which relaxes checks for things like XFS and enables Scylla to run on unsupported configurations (which usually results in suboptimal performance).
 Default value is true.
 Should turn off in production.

+### Query

+- "Use prepared statements for queries that are executed multiple times in your application." - `ScyllaDB`